 What is Process Synchronization in OS?

-An operating system is a piece of software that controls all of the installed programmes on a computer or other device, essentially making it run more efficiently.
+An operating system is a piece of software that controls all of the installed programs on a computer or other device, essentially making it run more efficiently.
 Because of this, the operating system frequently has to handle multiple tasks at once.
 Unless these processes running simultaneously share a resource, this usually doesn't pose a synchronization problem in OS.

 The total balance remaining in your account after the transaction will be less than x because you are taking money out of it.
 However, since the transaction takes some time, the person interprets x as your account balance, resulting in inconsistent data.
 We could guarantee consistent data if we could somehow make sure that only one process was running at once.